baymlab/HMSphages/docs/labprotocols/protocol_02-basictechniques.md

 ### Materials
 {: .no_toc }
-- Bacteria (Liquid culture, freezer stock, colony on a different plate, _etc._.
+- Bacteria (liquid culture, freezer stock, colony on a different plate, _etc._.
 The possibilities are endless.)
 - Wooden sticks
 - Petri plate of the appropriate media (with antibiotic if required)